 Counselors are available for our student body.
 Helping to orient the children to each year's assignments is one of their tasks.
-The counselors work with students both individually as well as in various types of groups.
-They consult regularly with staff members concerning the overall welfare of the children.
-When there is a change happening outside the school, it is recommended that parents/guardians contact the Student Assistance Center at 732/786-2670 so that proper attention can be paid to the child and any specific concern(s).
+The counselors work with students both individually as well as in various groups.
+They consult regularly with staff members concerning students' overall welfare.
+When there is a change happening outside the school, we recommended that parents/guardians contact the Student Assistance Center at 732/786-2670 so that proper attention can be paid to the child and any specific concern(s).
 Parents and students are encouraged to take advantage of our program.
 Students may request an appointment with their counselor through the Student Assistance Secretary.

-School Counselors: TBD (8th Grade) Ms. Roz Goldsmith (7th Grade)
+School Counselors: Kristy Marietta (7th Grade), Stephanie Tamborra (8th Grade)

-Working Papers: Every child between the ages of 14 and 18 is required to have working papers in order to be legally employed in New Jersey.
-These papers are issued in SAC.
+Working Papers: Every child between the ages of 14 and 18 is required to have working papers to be legally employed in New Jersey.
+As of June 1, 2023, this process is completed digitally.